MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-scripting.md

 ### Copy to and paste from clipboard

-The Page Scripting tool comes with its own clipboard that you can use to copy field values, e.g., to insert these in other fields, in expressions or for validation of results.
-You can copy to or paste from the clipboard with the right click context menu on a page control during recording.
+The Page Scripting tool comes with its own clipboard that you can use to copy field values, for example, to insert these in other fields, in expressions or for validation of results.
+You can copy to or paste from the clipboard with the right select context menu on a page control during recording.

 ### Paste session info

 When recording you have access to session info, such as the user ID.
 This allows you to, e.g., set filters based the current user.
-To insert the user id, right click a control in the page, and select Paste > Session Info > User ID.
+To insert the user id, right select a control in the page, and select Paste > Session Info > User ID.
 See image above for example.

 ### Validate a given outcome

 During the recording you can insert validation steps to check the outcome when playing back.
-To do this, right click a control, e.g., a field or cue, and select "Validate" in the context menu.
+To do this, right select a control, for example, a field or cue, and select "Validate" in the context menu.
 This inserts a validation step with the current value.
-You can change the value that is being validated by finding the validate step in the Page Scripting step list, click the context menu "..." and open the properties.
+You can change the value that is being validated by finding the validate step in the Page Scripting step list, select the context menu "..." and open the properties.

 ### Make some steps conditional

 Another option during the recording is to insert a conditional branch step.
 One example is to only perform some steps if there are no current rows in a list.

-To insert a branch of conditional steps, right click a control and select "Add conditonal steps when" and select a desired option.
+To insert a branch of conditional steps, right-click a control and select "Add conditonal steps when" and select a desired option.

 After the conditional step has been inserted, you can add additional steps that should be performed if the condition is met.

 To end the condition branch, select End scope in the Page Scripting steps list.

-The actual condition can be changed by selecing the condition step in the Page Scripting step list, expand the properties, and set the comparison rule and value.
+The actual condition can be changed by selecting the condition step in the Page Scripting step list, expand the properties, and set the comparison rule and value.

 <!--alt text start -->Modify comparison rule and value for compare step<!--alt text end -->

 ## Edit captured steps

-During recording, as well as playback, you can edit a captured step in the Page Scripting tool using the context menu "..." on the step.
-The options depend on whether in record or playback mode, and the kind of step, but includes showing properties, deleting the step etc. Some of the options are explained in more detail below.
+During recording and playback, you can edit a captured step using the context menu "..." on the step.
+The editing options for a step depend on whether your recording or playing back a recording and what kind of action the step runs.

+ction but includes showing properties, deleting the step etc. Some of the options are explained in more detail below.

 ### Properties

-Some steps have properties, e.g., conditional steps or validation steps.
+Some steps have properties, for example, conditional steps or validation steps.
 You can see the properties for a step by selecting the Properties option from the context menu on a step.

 ### Using expressions in properties

 Values and conditions can use expressions for simple calculations.
 PowerFX is used as the expression language.
-There is a link to the PowerFX expression referecen in the UI
+There's a link to the PowerFX expression reference in the UI.

-Besides the PowerFX functions, 3 top level objects are available:
+Besides the PowerFX functions, three top level objects are available:

 - Clipboard: access to the current entries copied in this recording
 - Parameters: access to value of any parameters passed to this recording